CM4all/lukko/doc/index.rst

 Host-Based Authentication
 -------------------------

+Host-based authentication can be enabled on a listener with the :ref:`authorized_host_key_file <authorized_host_key_file>` setting.
-Public keys in :file:`/etc/cm4all/lukko/authorized_host_keys` are allowed to log in.
-This authentication method is only implemented to allow a proxying/load-balancing feature that is planned for Lukko.
+Authentication requests using one of these configured host keys are allowed to log in.